linguini1/beanO/README.md

 Finally, the API does have additional functionality not yet used in this project (the ability to fetch single beans' data using an ID in the URL, and also a getRoutes URL that shows a list of endpoints).
 This additional functionality was added in case I wanted to use it later on.

+### Running From Fresh Install/Clone
+The project requires `npm install` and `npm build` to be run in the `./frontend` directory.
+This will create the build that will be hosted by Django.

+Additionally, a `secretkey.py` containing the Django secret key must be created in `./beanO`.
+The secret key will be a string stored in a variable called `secret_key`.